 The examination boards can each suspend compulsory attendance for individual courses or for all courses for a degree programme.
 (See also item 4.5 of the Regulations issued by the Office of the President)

-The examination board responsible for you can suspend these conditions for the duration of validity of these regulations.
+The examination board responsible for you can suspend these conditions on the basis of the regulations of the Office of the President, which apply in view of the specific situation of the Corona pandemic.
 Any student affected can submit an application to the responsible examination board.
 The examination board can also suspend these conditions for all students on the degree programme.
 (See also item 4.6 of the Regulations issued by the Office of the President)

 Please contact your department in good time.
 They will make every effort to find a reasonable solution and reschedule the submission deadline to a later date.

 You can hand in your work personally at the reception or submit it by post.
 Please note if sending by post that the date of the stamp applies when determining whether your thesis has been submitted by the deadline.
-The departments are working to create online submission options as a substitute should the situation require it.
+The departments are working to create online submission options as a substitute.

 The copy shop on the Sankt Augustin campus is still open, and you can print your thesis there (https://druckpunkt-on.net)

-Colloquia can be offered either digitally via video conference or in presence, in compliance with the rules of distance of the Robert Koch Institute as well as other infection regulations.
+Colloquia can be offered either digitally via video conference or in presence, in compliance with the H-BRS's measures and hygiene concept.
 Please coordinate the procedure in your specific case with your examiner.

-You are not required to stop conducting experiments.
+Experiments usually do not have to be stopped.
 However, please make absolutely sure that you abide by the measures intended to slow the spread of the virus.
 Keep your distance from colleagues and only spend as much time at the University as is necessary, and only visit the University as often as needed.

 The relevant Examination Boards may issue different rules.
 The students will be informed accordingly.
 (See also item 5.8 of the Regulations issued by the Office of the President)